 Signed a one-year, $4.6 million contract with the Marlins in February of 2017 after winning arbitration hearing.
 Traded to the Mariners in July of 2017.

-Phelps (elbow) was placed on the disabled list Wednesday, Ryan Divish of The Seattle Times reports.
+Phelps (elbow) was shifted to the 60-day disabled list Friday, Shannon Drayer of 710 ESPN Seattle reports.

 To instantly reveal our fantasy analysis of every player – including David Phelps – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for David Phelps|